Paul566/blossom-vi/README.md

 # Blossom VI

 Blossom VI is a C++ implementation of a **minimum weight perfect matching** solver.
-Given an undirected weighted graph with an even number of vertices, the solver finds a perfect matching of minimum total edge weight.
+Given an undirected weighted graph, the solver finds a perfect matching of minimum total edge weight.
+If the graph does not contain a perfect matching, an exception is thrown.

 ## Build